Weather-Station-Software/live-weather-station/readme.txt

 * a "classical" configurable widget that displays outdoor weather data
 * an "ephemeris" configurable widget that displays astronomical computed values
-* a highly configurable LCD panel control which displays the live weather data you have selected
+* a highly configurable LCD panel which displays selected weather data
 * a highly configurable clean gauge control which displays the live weather data you have selected
+* a hugely configurable steel meter control which displays the live weather data you have selected
 * textual and numerical values you can insert in articles and pages via configurable shortcodes

 To see it in action, go to the [demo page](https://pierre.lannoy.fr/wordpress-live-weather-station-for-netatmo-demo/).